Greg Pirkl

-Gregory Daniel Pirkl (born August 7, 1970), is an American former professional baseball player.
+Gregory Daniel Pirkl (born August 7, 1970) is an American baseball player.
 He played parts of four seasons in Major League Baseball, from 1993 to 1996, for the Seattle Mariners and Boston Red Sox.
 He also played part of 1997 for the Fukuoka Daiei Hawks in the Nippon Professional Baseball (NPB).
+After being drafted as a catcher, he played first base and designated hitter in the majors before converting to a pitcher in the minor leagues later in his career.